Qiskit/qiskit-metapackage/docs/aer/index.rst

 Qiskit Aer
 ###########

-A high performance simulator framework for quantum circuits

 Qiskit Aer provides a high performance simulator framework for the Qiskit software stack.
 It contains optimized C++ simulator backends for executing circuits compiled in Qiskit Terra, and